Initiative Q is pointing out that they’re not selling anything.

 Initiative Q’s authors have presented their plans to the world with all the aspects of a scam.
 Where’s the evidence for this?
 Here!
 You can only join Initiative Q if you’re recruited, and each new joiner gets five invites to send out to friends.
 Recruiting others rewards you with more Q currency in the future.
 OK, there is no a buy-in price, but that’s literally a pyramid scheme.
 Initiative Q has been aggressive in using barrel-scraping content marketing tactics like MLM.
 But, unlike the MLM businesses, Initiative Q isn’t asking you to buy anything.
-They’re just making incredibly promises about the value of the free coins they’re handing out.
+They’re just making incredible promises about the value of the free coins they’re handing out.

 Our concern is that when “get rich quick” schemes like this go viral on social media, they rust the image of cryptocurrency.
 They can cause confusion among the general audience.
 Even if Initiative Q does work out as a new system of payment, their marketing has been misleading.
-That “by invite only” system for early adoption makes a false sense of exclusivity.
-At the same time it can encourage people to spam their social media feeds with the Initiative Q saga.
+That “by invite, only” system for early adoption makes a false sense of exclusivity.
+At the same time, it can encourage people to spam their social media feeds with the Initiative Q saga.

 Initiative Q is centralized

 Initiative Q is a digital currency that’s not blockchain-based.
-According to creators it is a payment network with a smartphone app, instant payments, and better fraud prevention than credit card companies.
+According to creators, it is a payment network with a smartphone app, instant payments, and better fraud prevention than credit card companies.
 In fact, it links its fraud prevention specifically to the idea that it’s centralized.